pilleatus/orientdb-tutorial-distributed-database/gitbook/preparation.md

 ##install Docker
 With docker it is possible to package a application with all needed dependencies and upload it to a server.
 If you will use such a application you can just download and start it.
 To run a application with Docker you first have to install the Docker-Deamon.
 Meanwhile there are additional tools for managing docker applications.
 But they are not necessary for this Tutorial.
-When you are a Linux user just follow the steps on: https://docs.docker.com/engine/installation
+When you are a linux user just follow the steps on: https://docs.docker.com/engine/installation

 If you are using Windows there will be an extra virtualisation Layer between Docker and Windows.
 That's because docker needs some Linux-Kernel functions.